Jump to:

 Translation into Practice: practice “pearls”/performance improvement in practice (PIPs)/changes in clinical practice behaviors and skills

 Clinical suspicion for Lyme disease should be high in those presenting with exposure in Lyme endemic regions and with typical Lyme symptoms.
-Rapid diagnosis and thorough antibiotic and supportive treatment is likely to prevent long term sequelae, which are associated with delayed treatment and inadequately treated disease.
+Rapid diagnosis and completing a full course of antibiotic treatment along with supportive care is likely to prevent long term sequelae.
+Long term complications become much more common with delayed treatment and inadequately treated disease.9

 Individuals who did not receive proper treatment duration, or have never seen a practitioner for Lyme disease previously, should have a thorough history and physical examination.
 The practitioner must avoid reinforcing pseudoscientific ideas related to chronic Lyme disease, while simultaneously providing compassionate and appropriate care.